kaysauter/CochelarImplant/README.md

 # Cochlear implant
 What is a cochlear implant?

-It is an implant that can bring profoundly hearing impaired people a hearing of some sort back.
+It is an surgical inserted implant into the ear that can bring profoundly hearing impaired people a hearing of some sort back.
 For more details, please refer to the following videos:

 ## English
 * [How Cochlear Implants work](https://www.youtube.com/watch?v=Vm0nZH9RahE)